Multibanco: Security

 Multibanco allows users with a local (Portuguese) bank account to withdraw a maximum of 400 Euros daily (holders of foreign accounts can withdraw more, depending on their bank).
 If the user fails to enter the correct PIN after three attempts, the ATM will not return the card.
 If the user fails to take the money out of the ATM after a certain period of time, the ATM takes back the cash to prevent theft.
 A recent security measure has been introduced under the form of a tinting mechanism that releases ink and stains the money in the event of forced opening of the ATM.
 When in possession of a tinted bill, one must report it to the police (for further investigation, as it is likely to be from a stolen ATM) and can later have it traded at a bank for a non-tinted one, without additional charges.
 In addition to security cameras, many ATM terminals include a rear-view mirror above the interactive screen, and the money withdrawal slot is located at approximately waist-level, for quick and more secluded storage of the money.

 Payment options

 Point of sale

 The Multibanco Automatic Payment is an EFTPOS network which began operating in 1987.
 It allows electronic payments made at the point of sale, through the use of a system accepted card.
 Therefore, this service allows real time payments protected with security measures, with 266,000 such terminals on the network as of 2014.
 In 2014, 781 million payments were made using this system.

 Telephone

-MB PHONE was launched as TeleMultibanco in 1996 and rebranded to the current designation in 2008.
-It allows its users to check their account balance and transactions, make transfers, service and shopping payments, and request cheque books through their mobile phones.
+MB WAY was launched as TeleMultibanco in 1996,rebranded to "MB Phone" in 2008, then to its current branding in 2014.
+It allows its users to check their account balance and transactions, make transfers, service and shopping payments through their mobile phones.
 In 2009, around 3 million transactions were made by the 300,000 mobile phone clients using this system.